Published: February 6, 2026

 Travelers with Special Considerations

-For specific traveler concerns in Jamaica, review the local laws and circumstances on the Department of State’s Country Information Page.
+For specific traveler concerns in Jamaica, review the local laws and circumstances on the U.S. Department of State’s Country Information Page.

 Rule of Law, Arbitrary Detention, Official Harassment, Corruption, & Transparency